Pandan Reservoir midge infestation: 'You can say that we’ve given up'

 He spends his free time looking on the Internet for solutions that might work against the midges, but has not found any other options yet.
 “I do not know what to do anymore.
 Seriously, I do not know what to do anymore,” he said.

-He added that while him and the stallowners used to paint the insect net and columns with oil by hand every night, they have since stopped doing so.
+He added that while he, along with other stallowners, used to paint the insect net and columns with oil by hand every night, they have since stopped doing so.

 “You can say that we’ve given up.
 There are just too many.”